ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 3. On the **Wave Detail** page, select the Autoprovision option as **Not configured**.
 4. Select your cloud user for the **Environment**, enter the region where the virtual server instance needs to be provisioned, and apply the changes.

 Auto-provision feature is not available if target is VPC bare metal.
-User needs to select **Existing System** as target type in this case.
+The user needs to select **Existing System** as the target type in this case.
 {: note}

 ## Prepare source and target servers